Christy Altomare

-Christine "Christy" Altomare is an American actress and singer-songwriter.
+Christine "Christy" Altomare (born June 23, 1986) is an American actress and singer-songwriter.

 Altomare played Wendla in the first national tour of the rock musical Spring Awakening, played Sue Snell in the off-Broadway revival of Carrie, and made her Broadway debut as Sophie in Mamma Mia!.
-She originated the titular role in the Broadway premiere of Anastasia, earning favorable reviews.
+She originated the title role in the Broadway premiere of Anastasia, earning favorable reviews.
 The show closed on Broadway on March 31, 2019, after a total of 808 regular shows and 34 previews.

 Early life

+Altomare was born in Bucks County, Pennsylvania.
 Altomare began performing at age five in community theater productions in Bucks County, Pennsylvania.
 At Pennsbury High School, she was a part of choirs and school productions before attending University of Cincinnati's Conservatory of Music, where she performed in a number of productions.
 In 2004, she was a National Foundation for Advancement in the Arts winner in the musical theater category.
-She graduated from CCM in 2008 with a BFA in Musical Theater.
+She graduated from CCM in 2008 with a BFA in musical theater.